UPDATED JANUARY 2019:

 - Display Ads on ClickBank.com.
 A display ad is a type of advertising that typically contains text (i.e., copy), logos, photographs or other images, location maps, and similar items.

-- Sponsored Link Ads on ClickBank.com.
+- Text Ads on ClickBank.com.
 Sponsored links are paid listings on SERPs (SearchEngineResultsPages).
 Sponsored links generally appear on the right hand side of the page in a vertical column.

 Only ClickBank-approved products may be promoted through ClickBank advertising channels.
-An eligible advertiser will have a refund rate that is below 20% and a chargeback rate that is below 1%.
-(In the event an advertiser’s rates rise above those ranges, their ad(s) will be suspended immediately and until rating returns to the minimum standard.
+An eligible advertiser will have a refund rate that is below 20% and a chargeback and fraud rate that is below 1%.
+(In the event an advertiser’s rates rise above those ranges for more than one consecutive month, their ad(s) will be suspended immediately and until rating returns to the minimum standard.
 No advertising fees will be refunded or returned.)

 All ad content will be reviewed and must adhere to ClickBank’s Vendor Promotional Messaging Guidelines https://support.clickbank.com/entries/22819737-Vendor-Promotional-Guidelines .
 Any changes to ad creative (including landing pages, pitch pages and affiliate tools pages) that are made subsequent to approval confirmation must first be submitted to ClickBank for review.